-Ariana Grande's Manchester Concert Raised This Much Money
+Ariana Grande’s Manchester Concert Raised An Insane Amount Of Money For Victims

 This past Sunday, Ariana Grande joined forces with many iconic performers to create the One Love Manchester benefit concert, a performance designed to raise money for and honor those affected by the horrific terror attack that took place at her concert on May 22.